Help us improve your experience.

 To configure ingress CoS for hierarchical schedulers, include the interface-set interface-set-name statement at the [edit class-of-service interfaces] hierarchy level:

-For an Enhanced Queuing (EQ) DPC on an MX Series router, CoS queuing and scheduling are enabled on the egress side but disabled on the ingress side by default.
-To enable ingress CoS on the EQ DPC, you must configure the traffic-manager statement with ingress-and-egress mode:
+For many platforms, CoS queuing and scheduling are enabled on the egress side but disabled on the ingress side by default.
+To enable ingress CoS, configure the traffic-manager statement with ingress-and-egress mode:

 Note: